bureau-local/employment-tribunal/README.md

 - [x] Move the requests_get_with_retries() function to a utils file
 - [ ] Add a function to automate retries when making requests to gov.uk
 - [ ] Refactor, the similar code from `get-all-decisions.py` and `update-decisions.py` in the `utils.py`
-- [ ] For example here is a [decision](https://www.gov.uk/employment-tribunal-decisions/ms-a-n-harris-v-adecco-uk-ltd-and-amazon-uk-services-ltd-4100059-slash-2021), that we collected data for and which was later updated to include the
+- [ ] For example here is a [decision](https://www.gov.uk/employment-tribunal-decisions/ms-a-n-harris-v-adecco-uk-ltd-and-amazon-uk-services-ltd-4100059-slash-2021), that we collected data for and which was later updated to include the judgment with resasons as part of the reports.
+The Decision date was also changed from what we had on record
+- [ ] Could an id ever change?
+We probably wan to test that by checking for duplicated urls in `decisions-data.json`